cristaloleg/awesome-manifesto/README.md

 ### CI
 - [ ] auto-revert on failure
-  - roll back changes, no broken code in the master
+  - rollback changes, no broken code in the master
 - [ ] run at any commit
   - the obvious ability for CI
 - [ ] CI plan in git